tonomoshia/301-Days-Of-Code/rules.md

 # Rules of #301DaysOfCode

 ## Main Commitment

-### *I will code for at least 3 minutes 1 second every day for the next 301 days.* :muscle:
+### _I will code for at least 3 minutes 1 second every day for the next 301 days._ :muscle:

 #### Start Date

-January 3rd, 2017.
+September 28, 2018.
 [Put your start date here]